lennart-damen-bdr/olyslager-matching/README.md

 is `olyslager match`.
 This command is coupled to the python-entrypoint defined in `./oly_matching/cli.py`, under the function `match`.

+The matching algorithm produces several results, which are stored as output files under `./data/output`:
+- matches_per_lis_id.csv: for each LIS type ID, state which N-types correspond to it (together with extra info)
+- metrics: overall overview of matching performance
+- results_per_model.csv: overview of performance per model (useful for identifying algorithm improvements)
+- lis_records_with_match.csv: detailed records from LIS, left-joined with corresponding TecDoc records

+### Host OS
 If you have installed the package on your host system directly, you can run: `olyslager match` directly on the command line.
 The `olyslager match` command takes three optional arguments:
 - `--lis-path`: path to LIS excel file